karma271/forecast-stock-vs-crypto/README.md

 * install required libraries `pip install -r requirements.txt`
 * ensure that all the folder structure defined in the Directory Structure exist
 * run notebooks in a sequential order

+*Note: Some scripts and notebook take a while to run.*